 My husband and I had some (fun, sweet, awesome) friends over the other night.
 We ate dinner outside, played the Wii (my husband has mad hula-hooping skills), acted silly and thoroughly enjoyed each other's company.
 I wish every Tuesday night was that much fun!

 We had figured out the menu for the evening ahead of time, drinks included, but I had to come up with an easy dessert at the last minute.
 You can't have good friends over and not enjoy a dessert together, right?
 I threw these fudgy rocky road bars together, and they were delicious!
 They tasted perfect after chicken and potatoes and a mai tai.
-Or two.

 Preheat your oven to 375 degrees F. Line the bottom of a 9x13 baking dish with graham crackers, breaking them to fit if necessary.